szstonelee/gointernal/errInErr.md

 For 1, we want debug the %flag for Stderr

-For 2, what if the error is not related to %v and is related to the mememry which is allocated by Stderr.
+For 2, what if the error is not related to %v and is related to the memory which is allocated by Stderr.

 # My View